Story of a Urinary Tract Infection (UTI)

 Here is a diary of a sorry story that happened to me.

 This sequence of events in 2014 because of problems inserting a catheter and could easily happen to any person with multiple sclerosis who does intermittent self-catheterisation.

 A brief summary of the events over the last 3 weeks

 I was an emergency admission to Watford hospital because I could not insert a catheter.
 I needed a cystoscopy, putting a camera up my urethra to check my bladder.
 The hospital was unable to do this very short and simple procedure.
 Instead an indwelling catheter was inserted with a flip-flop switch and I was discharged.
 The Cystoscopy would be done at Hemel, date to be arranged.

 A week after I was discharged from Watford hospital I was suffering from a UTI.

-The most common type of UTI is an infection of the bladder which is usually caused by bacteria getting into the bladder from the urethra.
 Getting a UTI is not good news, it would seem as if I got the infection while at the hospital.
 Is this incompetence, bad management or because there is insufficient funding to provide sufficient staff?

 I have kept a diary of events.

 Wed 11 June

 I go to a networking event at the British Library starting a 6 in the evening